dabernathy89/importer-for-gravity-forms-and-nationbuilder/README.md

 1. Navigate to a single form's settings page, and find the "NationBuilder" section.
 Create a feed if there are none.
 2. Give the feed a name - this can be something generic like "NationBuilder feed".
 3. Follow the instructions on the page for mapping the form fields to the NationBuilder custom fields.
+4. Add a comma separated list of tags which will be added to each person for this feed.
+You can include values from the form by clicking the small dropdown box next to the field.
-4. Optionally, set a condition for when this feed should run.
+5. Optionally, set a condition for when this feed should run.
 For example, you can set it to only run when an opt-in checkbox on the form is checked.
+You can also use conditional logic and multiple feeds to control how tags are added to a person.

 Once the above steps are complete, your form(s) should be mapped to NationBuilder.
 To check if a form entry was successfully pushed to NationBuilder, check the "notes" section on the individual entry screen in the Gravity Forms admin area.